Soft, Pliable Sourdough Tortillas Recipe (Discard)

 - Oil: I like avocado oil as it can stand up to high heat and has no strong flavor.
 If you don’t have avocado oil, you can substitute lard or shortening for a more traditional flavor, or use refined coconut oil or grapeseed oil for neutral flavor and high smoke points.
 You can use olive oil, but you will likely taste a bitter olive flavor.

 - Flour: You can use whole wheat flour for a more wholesome tortilla, or even try spelt for a little extra texture.
 Some recipes call for bread flour, so that could be an option, too.
-I find all-purpose yields the softest, tastiest tortilla.
+I find all-purpose flour yields the softest, tastiest tortilla.

 - Water: If you swap the water for milk, it’ll add a bit of creamy richness to the tortillas and help them brown a little more when cooking.